-nfpb=true&pageLabel=research_node_display&nodePath=/researchGov/Service/Desktop/ProposalPreparationandSubmission.html.
-For FastLane or Research.gov user support, call the FastLane and Research.gov Help Desk at 1-800-673-6188 or e-mail fastlane@nsf.gov or rgov@nsf.gov.
-The FastLane and Research.gov Help Desk answers general technical questions related to the use of the FastLane and Research.gov systems.
+To prepare and submit a proposal via FastLane, see detailed technical instructions available at: html.
+For FastLane user support, call the FastLane Help Desk at 1-800-673-6188 or e-mail fastlane@nsf.gov.
+The FastLane Help Desk answers general technical questions related to the use of the FastLane system.
 Specific questions related to this program solicitation should be referred to the NSF program staff contact(s) listed in Section VIII of this funding opportunity.